NSO-developer/nso_ai_assistant/Readme.md

 # NSO Gitbook AI Bot
-This project benifit the Gitbook Search of the NSO Gitbook Guide and build a RAG and Vector Database above it.
+This project explore 2 approach to build a AI Assistant that can answer NSO related question based on the NSO Gitbook Guide - https://cisco-tailf.gitbook.io/nso-docs/.
+The first approach rely on the Gitbook Search of the NSO Gitbook Guide and build a RAG and Vector Database above it.
 Gitbook does have its own AI feature, however it is not tailed for NSO usage.
+In this case, the answer that came back can not be used as support purpose.
+While the second way is with Langchain to construct a tailed RAG that have the following goal
+* Vector Datastore need to tailed to NSO Gitbook Guide with one chapter per chunk
+* When query, enough support is provided to retrive from the Vector Datastore
+* Data must be cleaned and easy to understand by the LLM

 Therefore I created this repository to provide more accurate AI searching engine/bot to answer quick question from NSO Customer and Developer side.

-We also provide a more general approach with AnytingLLM as RAG for user to compare with our version of appraoch in thie repository.
+To compare our design with more general approach like AnythingLLM, we also provide testcode to interact with AnythingLLM as RAG and retrive answer.
 We call it alternative approach in this readme guide.

 <img src="https://github.com/NSO-developer/nso_ai_assistant/blob/main/others/nso_ai_design.png" alt="NSO AI Pipeline Design" width="800" height="600">